michaelheiniger/Reivewpad-docs/versioned_docs/version-v4/guides/syntax.md

 -   `kind` of group can only be _developers_ at the moment.
 -   `type` with filter specifies that we will require a _param_ and a boolean _spec_.
 -   `param` declares the name of a variable representing a single developer.
--   `spec` is an [Aladino](./aladino/specification) boolean expression that uses the _param_ variable to define a condition on which developers should be part of the group.
+-   `where` is an [Aladino](./aladino/specification) boolean expression that uses the _param_ variable to define a condition on which developers should be part of the group.

 #### Example